ContinuumIO/misc-docs-info/README.md

 Now open ~/ghw/misc-docs-info/build/html/index.html in a browser.
 As well as the browser's "file/open file" option, you can use ``open build/html/index.html`` on OS X or ``firefox build/html/index.html`` on Linux.
 Use the link on the index page to look at the guest book.
 Then you can close that browser tab.

 Now choose your favorite editor. nano is a cross platform editor that runs in the terminal, and there are also many good graphical editors such as gedit on Linux and Atom on OS X. Use your editor to open the file ``source/guest.rst``.
-This is a simple ReStructured Text .rst file, with little formatting, and it should just display the text almost the same way a text editor does.
+This is a simple ReStructuredText .rst file, with little formatting, and it should just display the text almost the same way a text editor does.
 Add your name and the date, and save and close the file.

 Now open index.html in a browser again and look at the guest book to see that it hasn't changed.
 The rst file is different, but to make the html different, we will need to rebuild it.
 Close the browser tab.